 Philadelphia Corporation for Aging enables Philadelphia seniors to continue living an independent lifestyle, whether they're living at home or in the home of a caregiver.
 PCGS helps seniors age well, enjoy life, and remain as independent as possible through protective services, food & meal delivery, and even assistance with housing and healthcare.
 Click here for Philadelphia Corporation for Aging.

 A Place Like Home II offers companionship and care in its community so caregivers can take a day off from watching over a loved one, without having to sacrifice the quality of care seniors receive.
-Services here are geared toward those with Alzheimer's and dementia, but there are also daycare programs onsite for seniors with physical disabilities.
+Services here are geared toward those who need memory care in Philadelphia, or suffers from Alzheimer's and dementia, but there are also daycare programs onsite for seniors with physical disabilities.
 Click here for A Place Like Home II.

 Active Day of Chestnut Hill gives caregivers a chance to relax, while offering mental and emotional stimulation to seniors.
 Through exercise, games, crafts, and entertainment, seniors enjoy an Active Day of care in a community that meets their medical needs, rehabilitation needs, and basic care needs.
 Click here for Active Day of Chestnut Hill.

 Barber National Institute Community-based Day Services is for adults and seniors with developmental disabilities.
 Rather than sitting in an adult day care center all day long, seniors get a chance to go out and engage with the local community just as they would have in their youth.
 Examples of available activities include participation in local clubs, volunteer opportunities, exercise and wellness groups, music/art therapy, and even movement therapy.
 Click here for Barber National Institute Community-based Day Services.